hsinyuc/distancetool/README.md

 There is a web interface for convenient use: http://gwc.rcc.uchicago.edu

 If you use this code while preparing a paper, please cite Chen et al (2017).

+If you have any question, please contact Hsin-Yu Chen at hsin-yu.chen@ligo.org